lhmet-forks/bigleaf/README.md

 # bigleaf #

-**bigleaf** is an R package for the calculation of of physical (e.g. aerodynamic conductance, surface temperature) and physiological
+**bigleaf** is an R package for the calculation of physical (e.g. aerodynamic conductance, surface temperature) and physiological
 (e.g. canopy conductance, water-use efficiency) ecosystem properties from eddy covariance data and accompanying meteorological measurements.
 All calculations are based on a 'big-leaf' representation of the vegetation, in which vertical meteorological variations within the canopy are ignored and all fluxes are assumed to originate from a single horizontal plane within the canopy.